Equity, Diversity & Inclusion: our Statement and Strategy

 Global events such as the killing of George Floyd, the rise of the Black Lives Matter movement and the Covid-19 pandemic have acted as catalysts to changing views of the world.

-These events have exposed the stark, systemic inequalities in society, particularly amongst people of colour, those living with disabilities and LGBTQ+ people, as well as other marginalised groups and communities.
+These events have exposed the stark, systemic inequalities in society, particularly amongst people of colour, disabled people and LGBTQ+ people, as well as other marginalised groups and communities.

 These deep-rooted problems are structural and ones that we do not face alone - they are reflected in the wider charity and health care sectors.